MisakaCenter/dannypsnl.github.io/src/blog-posts/2020-05-16-de-bruijn-index.md

 ### Conclusion

 **DBI** is a quite useful technology when implementing complicated AST conversion.
 It's not just easier to avoid rename conflicting, but also a less memory required form for implementations.
-I hope you enjoy the article and have a nice day if this even really helps you in a real task, would be awesome!
+I hope you enjoy the article and have a nice day, if this even really helps you in a real task, would be awesome!